Feel free to substitute your fave non-gendered language here too.

 Menstrual Anatomy 101

 Okay, let’s dive right in to the vagina!
-Here we have the vagina, which is the canal that begins with the vaginal opening and connects to the uterus via the cervix.
+It’s the canal that begins with the vaginal opening and connects to the uterus via the cervix.
 The cervix, if you were to reach inside your vagina to find it, feels like a bump or mound (some say it feels like a nose) with a small dimple in the center.
 The dimple is actually a pin-sized hole that leads to the uterus.
 Menstruation is basically the lining of the uterus slowly shedding, exiting via the cervix, flowing through the vagina, and coming out of the vaginal opening where it is greeted with joy!
 (Okay, maybe not for all of us.)

 A menstrual cup walks into a vagina…